diagrams/diagrams-doc/doc/manual.rst

 so by scaling nonuniformly with `scaleX`, `scaleY`, or something similar.

+.. container:: todo

-XXX check if the postscript backend supports images?
+  check if the postscript backend supports images

 Currently, the cairo backend can only include images in ``.png`` format, but hopefully this will be expanded in the future.
 Other